neon-dev/youtube-speed-memory/README.md

 To build the extension locally for development or testing:

 1. Install `node` (and `npm`)
+2. Install `gulp` via `npm install --global gulp-cli`
-2. `cd` into the project root directory
+3. `cd` into the project root directory
-3. Run `gulp package` to build packaged zip files for both Chrome and Firefox (output to the `package` directory)
+4. Run `gulp package` to build packaged zip files for both Chrome and Firefox (output to the `package` directory)